British post offices in Crete: Stamp issues

-Former it was thought, that Mail was forwarded via the Austrian office at Heraklion with an Austrian CANDIA postmark, because very few surviving envelopes and some British stamps bear the postmarks of both the British agencies and the Austrian post office in CANDIA.
-But nearly all Mail from British people bears only Austrian stamps.
-There is therefore no proof, that the British stamps had international validity or that there was a British postal service in Crete.
-So full sheets of Nos.
-2 - 5 have been pre-cancelled with the HPAKEION postmark.
-Nevertheless, the rare franked covers and the stamps itself remain attractive for the collectors.
+Formerly it was thought that mail was forwarded via the Austrian office at Heraklion with an Austrian CANDIA postmark, because a very few surviving envelopes and some British stamps bear the postmarks of both the British agencies and the Austrian post office in Candia.
+But nearly all mail from British people in Crete during the period bears only Austrian stamps, and there is no proof that the British stamps had international validity or that there was a British postal service in Crete.
+Full sheets of stamps 2-5 have been pre-cancelled with the HPAKEION postmark.
+Nevertheless, the rare franked covers and the stamps themselves remain attractive for the collectors.